jbrot/stainlesssteel/README.md

 You may find that other platforms work, but these are our officially supported build environments that are most likely to work.

-Rust currently needs between 600MiB and 1.5GiB of RAM to build, depending on platform.
+Stainless Steel currently needs between 600MiB and 1.5GiB of RAM to build, depending on platform.
 If it hits swap, it will take a very long time to build.

-There is more advice about hacking on Rust in [CONTRIBUTING.md].
+There is more advice about hacking on Stainless Steel in [CONTRIBUTING.md].

 [CONTRIBUTING.md]: https://github.com/rust-lang/rust/blob/master/CONTRIBUTING.md

 ## Getting Help
 [getting-help]: #getting-help

-The Rust community congregates in a few places:
+The Stainless Steel community congregates in a few places:

 * [Stack Overflow] - Direct questions about using the language.
 * [users.rust-lang.org] - General discussion and broader questions.